VICTOR-CHUKWU/leaderBoard-Microverse/README.md

 install git, node, any code editor in your local machine

 ### Setup
-clone the repo or download from https://github.com/VICTOR-CHUKWU/Todo-List-microverse
+clone the repo or download from https://github.com/VICTOR-CHUKWU/leaderBoard-Microverse

 ### Install
 install all dependencies with npm install

 ### Usage
-open index.html in your local browser
+run npm start in your terminal to build and serve the files

+## Test

+For tracking linter errors locally you need to follow these steps:

+- For tracking the linter errors in HTML file run:
+  > npx hint .

+- For tracking the linter errors in CSS file run:
+  > npx stylelint "**/*.{css,scss}"

+  - And For tracking the linter errors in JavaScript file run:
+  > npx eslint .

 ## Authors
 👤 **Victor**